Emilio0livas/Denpoints/team/jose.md

-Your Name
+Your Name:
 Jose

-Role
+Role:
 Developer

-One technical strength
+One technical strength:
 I am comfortable with front-end, debugging and craeting structure or blueprints/

-One area for growth
+One area for growth:
 I would like to improve in my problem solving skills and be more efficient

-Pastries
+Pastries:
 My favorite place to grab conchas is my moms.

-Preferred communication style
+Preferred communication style:
 I prefer communication through Discord.

-Availability
+Availability:
 Im free in the weekdays before 6:00 pm.